telosnetwork/telos-oracle-scripts/README.md

 And their bridge repositories here: [RNG Oracle Bridge](https://github.com/telosnetwork/rng-oracle-bridge), [Delphi Oracle Bridge](https://github.com/telosnetwork/delphi-oracle-bridge), [Gas Bridge](https://github.com/telosnetwork/gas-oracle-bridge)

+### > Listeners

+####   Delphi Bridge Listener

+This listeners listens to requests made to the DelphiOracleBridge contract on EVM and calls `reqnotify()` of the `delphibridge` antelope contract.

+####   RNG Bridge Listener

+This listeners listens to requests made to the RNGOracleBridge contract on EVM and calls `reqnotify()` of the `rngorcbrdg` antelope contract.

+####   RNG Oracle Request Listener

+This listeners listens to requests made to the RNG Oracle and signs them if needed.

+####   Gas Bridge Listener

+This listeners compares the gas price from eosio.evm to the one stored in the EVM GasOracleBridge contract.
+If it is different it calls the `gasbridge` antelope contract's `verify()` action that also compares the prices & updates the price of the GasOracleBridge on EVM if needed.

+### > Updaters

+####   Delphi Updater

+This updater has methods to help retreive pair prices and send them to the Delphi Oracle.
+You need to implement your own callbacks to parse the received data and use the updater to send them to the oracle, follow the steps in **"Customize the Delphi Updater"** below to do so.

 ## Requirement

 This repository requires NodeJS 14+ and NPM